 Acorn uses consensus, Twin Oaks uses a mind numbingly complex decision system which tries to be better than simple voting, but faster than getting everyone to agree.
 Acorn has two weekly face to face meetings, which often run long as they hammer out their agreements.
-Twin Oaks uses a written system of internal communication, with very few community wide meetings that has its own advantages and disadvantages.
+Twin Oaks uses a written system of internal communication, with very few community-wide meetings that have its own advantages and disadvantages.

 One key difference is that Acorn has a communication culture which requires people to work things out.
 This is the first part of the Acorn Communication Covenant (which i was just sent as part of the incoming visitor package):